hank880907/weeding-robot/readme.md

 - base frame modification
 - motor interfacing
 - encoder interfacing
+- IMU interfacting
+- GPS module interfacing
 - ROS arduino bridge

 ## TODO ##

 - remote controller for end users.
-- fix issue in navigation
+- fix issue in navigation of real robot.
 - Test PWM control of the roboteq controller( the roboteq controller is a much better motor controller, but it was broken. so this task depends on wether if we can get the controller.)
 - implement a mechnism to detect if the encoder is disconnected or failed.
 - Fool proof connectors.